canalplus/rx-player/doc/api/Decryption_Options.md

   If that second option doesn't seem to have an effect, you can just set `closeSessionsOnStop`.

-- If none of the precedent work-arounds work however, you can try setting `renewMediaKeys` to `true`.
+- If none of the precedent work-arounds work however, you can try setting `reuseMediaKeys` to `false`.
 If it fixes your problem, please open an RxPlayer issue so we can add your device to our list.

 ### singleLicensePer